mplumejeau/UnlockMaker/README.md

 3. You have to set projectPath to a valid repertory path on your computer.
 This repertory will be used to install project repertories during unit testing, but everything will be automatically removed.
 You have to set imagePath to a valid existing image path on your computer.
 This image will be used during unit testing, but it won't be modified or removed.

 4. Then, you have to go into the file CMakeLists.txt to change a target compilation variable located at the top of the file.
-You have to set UNI_TESTS_MODE as yes by replacing the "**no**" in the line set(UNI_TESTS_MODE no) by "**yes**".
+You have to set UNIT_TESTS_MODE as yes by replacing the "**no**" in the line set(UNI_TESTS_MODE no) by "**yes**".
 Then, you have to reload if the CMakeLists.txt asks you to do so.
 If you have correctly installed all required library, it should switch your compilation target to UnlockMakerTestsU.

 5. Then, you have to compile and run the unit tests executable UnlockMakerTestsU.